-Should the patient's inspiratory demand be sustained beyond the controlled inspiratory time plus the minimum expiratory time with the demand system turned off auto-cycling or double cycling may occur.
+Should the patient's inspiratory demand be sustained beyond the controlled inspiratory time plus the minimum expiratory time with the demand system turned off, auto-triggering or double triggering may occur.
 This is the result of the patient demanding more flow than available resulting in a breath trigger after the minimum expiratory time.
 This may be resolved by increasing the inspiratory flow rate to meet the patients demand or turning the demand system back on.